-In April 2002, SBEC implemented a new outage management system.
-This new system will be answered by SBEC’s new Interactive Voice Response system (IVR) starting in May 2002.
+SBEC has implemented the outage management system system that is answered by SBEC’s new Interactive Voice Response system (IVR).
 You might be asking yourself: “Outage system-IVR? ; this sounds confusing!
-When in reality during a major power outage, this new system will be able to handle hundreds of members trying to alert SBEC.
-It will assist SBEC to respond quicker and more effectively.
+When in reality during a major power outage, this system will be able to handle hundreds of members trying to alert SBEC.
+This assists SBEC to respond quicker and more effectively.

 - Call SBEC and report the outage

-- The new system recognizes your telephone number and pinpoints your location
+- The system recognizes your telephone number and pinpoints your location

-- The new system asks you to verify your location and accesses your information
+- The system asks you to verify your location and accesses your information

 - SBEC dispatches a repair crew